maplant/my-website/articles/2024-12-03-preprint-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 (figure 3)

-In this case, dropping A results in our immediately dropping of C. Essentially, the `Arc` collapses all of the incoming references to C into one.
+In this case, dropping A results in the immediate dropping of C while a dangling reference from B remains.
+Essentially, the `Arc` collapses all of the incoming references to C into one.

-This is incorrect, it is probably fixable with lots more code and trait functions, but for now I'm just going to say "`Arcs` are _still_ required to address their own cycles with `Weak`s".
-I'm not giving them _less_ functionality, just not _more_.

 Here is the correct code for `Arc`.
 Part of what makes this code correct is that we added an explanation, so make sure to always do that.